 You might be looking at this site and be feeling really desperate for help.
-Even if it is in the middle of the night you might feel you need help from us right now.
+Even if it is in the middle of the night you might feel you need support from us right now.
 We are not a crisis service but we are here to help and on this page you can find links to urgent mental health support, helplines and some ideas of what might help you now.

 You want to make the space you are in as safe as possible so you can begin to get through what you are feeling.

 - You might need to move to a different space or room; the important thing is that you feel in control.

 - Take 10 slow deep breaths.
 Concentrate on your stomach or your feet as you breathe in and out.
 Notice what happens.
 Do this a couple of times until you feel a difference.